How To Make iPhone Apps – Object Oriented Programming and Classes

 You already know what this is.

-It’s just the correct term for the “blueprint” that we’ve been talking about!
-So from now on, I’m going to say “class” instead.
+It’s just the correct term for the blueprint that we’ve been talking about.
+So from now on, I’m going to say class instead.

-In Objective-C, a class is defined with two files; a “.h” file and a “.m” file.
-There are various names for these two files, but we’ll stick with what Apple uses in their documentation.
-The .h file is called the “header” file while the .m file is called the “source” file.
+In Objective-C, a class is defined with two files; a .h file and a .m file.
+The .h file is called the header file while the .m file is called the source file.
+For example, if I were intending to write a class for a Superhero, I would have Superhero.h and Superhero.m.

 The header file is where we tell other classes that interact with our class exactly what sort of interaction is available.
 You can think of the header file as a sort of public description of the class.